Crowns and Bridges

-Dr. Sara and her team at Denzinger Family Dentistry provide restorative options, such as crowns and bridges, to return your beautiful smile to your face.
-After a thorough examination, Dr. Sara will discuss treatment options with you and help you decide your best path to take.
+The team at Denzinger Family Dentistry provides restorative options, such as crowns and bridges, to return your beautiful smile to your face.
+After a thorough examination, we will discuss treatment options with you and help you decide your best path to take.

 Crown – a crown is a single unit.